x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-email-forwarding.md

 ---

-# Configure email forwarding for a mailbox
+# Configure email forwarding for a mailbox in Exchange Online

 > [!IMPORTANT]
-> Check out the new Exchange Admin Center!
+> Check out the new Exchange admin center!
 The experience is modern, intelligent, accessible, and better.
 Personalize your dashboard, manage cross tenant migration, experience the improved Groups feature, and more.
 [Try it now](https://admin.exchange.microsoft.com)!

 Email forwarding lets you set up a mailbox to forward email messages sent to that mailbox to another user's mailbox in or outside of your organization.